 The La Follette School’s rankings based on the most prestigious set of journals for each field are:

 - General political science – 13th

 - Natural science – 15th

-These rankings confirm La Follette’s status in a range of similar studies using objective indicators of research quality such as publication in top-ranked journals and citation rates.
 In 2017, UW–Madison ranked sixth for public administration in the inaugural Center for World University Rankings (CWUR) by subject area.
-UW-Madison also ranked 17th in public administration worldwide and 7th nationwide in the Academic Ranking of World Universities in 2018.
+UW-Madison also ranked 32nd in the world and 23rd in the United States in the Academic Ranking of World Universities.

 The CWUR rankings are based on a 10-year average of publications in top-ranked journals.
 UW–Madison also ranked highly in several related subject areas, including those where La Follette faculty and faculty affiliates work: demography (2), sociology (6), green & sustainable science & technology (8), and education & educational research (9).